RickITKock/RickITkock/README.md

 *   🌍  I'm based in Netherlands
 *   ✉️  You can contact me at [rit.kock@gmail.com](mailto:rit.kock@gmail.com)
 *   🚀  I'm currently working on [Microservices](http://github.com/RickITKock/microservice-setup)
-*   🧠  I'm learning Web & mobile frontend design best practices
+*   🧠  I'm learning Artificial Intelligence and Machine Learning
 *   🤝  I'm open to collaborating on Fintech or eCommerce projects
 *   ⚡  In the Netherlands, I may be a medior developer, but in Spain, I'm a señor developer